How to use this template

 Where the same type of document appears they are listed alphabetically.

 Document management and control

 Owner: Who is the document owned by (by role)?

 Note - owners must be level 2/2A or above on the University’s Organisational Structure

 Content manager: Who is the content manager (by role)

 Prepared by: Include this only where a document is prepared by a party other than the owner/content manager

-Review date: When will the policy be reviewed?
+Review date: When will the document be reviewed?

-Note – the default period is 3 years unless the owner requests a shorter period.
+Note – the default period for review is 5 years although the owner may request a shorter period at any time